-By Tim Olson back in 2004
+By Tim Olson

 Normally I’d do everything in my power to get out of going to Rochester, Minnesota.
-Not because the town, which is celebrating its sesquicentennial, is bad, but because compared to Southern California, the Mecca of the motocross industry, Rochester, Minnesota is best known for one thing, and one thing only–the Mayo Clinic.
+Not because the town, which is celebrating its sesquicentennial in 2004, is bad, but because compared to Southern California, the Mecca of the motocross industry, Rochester, Minnesota is best known for one thing, and one thing only–the Mayo Clinic.
 No offense to the Mayo brothers, but I never want to be in need of their services.
 I go to Rochester for the best reason of all—the Millville 125/250 National.

 Once a year, half of the SoCal motocross industry (team managers, mechanics, riders, aftermarket reps and hangers-on), hop the Friday flight to Rochester.
 This year, there were even more moto mavens onboard my Northwest Airlines flight than usual.
 Why the influx?
 Certainly, everybody in California didn’t decide to vacation in the land of 10,000 lakes (and most looked way too healthy as the belted back free drinks in First Class to be heading to the Mayo Clinic).
 The answer was simple.
 Millville was going to be the unveiling of the “Next Big Thing.”
 AMA National number nine was going to be Mike Alessi’s coming out party!